howardjhe/516x-website/index.md

 ## Discussion

+As for caculating, NB computes basically only on the probabilities, which is doing simply multiplication and addition.
+SVM spends memory mainly on the  process of ther mapping through kernel functions (linear, polynomial, and RBF).
+CNN is much more complex including the calculation of convolution, nonlinear activate functions, the process of pooling and flattening.

 |                 | NB                       | SVM                                 | CNN                      |
 |:-------------   |:-------------            |:------------------                  |:------                   |
 | Complexity      | Simple and fast to train | More complex                        | Highly complex and deep  |